 Each summer, students entering grades 7-12 are asked to complete reading and math assignments during break.
 These activities are meant to reinforce academic skills, foster creativity, and help bridge the gap between June and August.

 Each year, faculty selects a theme for the Summer Reading project.
-This year’s theme is Leadership: Guidance, Influence and Initiative.
+This year’s theme is Fellowship: Friendship, Inclusion and Support.